S-01854

 Plain Language

-Corporations that use AI for data mining — defined as pattern-based queries, searches, or other analyses of electronic databases — are subject to a 2% surcharge on their business income base, reported and paid annually.
-The definition of data mining is extremely broad and could encompass virtually any database query or analytical process when combined with AI.
-This surcharge takes effect January 1, 2026.
+Corporations that use AI for data mining — defined extremely broadly as pattern-based queries, searches, or analyses of electronic databases — face a 2% surcharge on their business income base, reported and paid annually.
+The data mining definition is notably expansive and could encompass nearly any analytical use of AI against structured data.
+This is a tax provision, not a compliance obligation in the traditional sense.

 Statutory Text